Things to do in Budapest

 5Dome Hall

-The Dome Hall houses the Hungarian crown and royal insignia.
-The dome has a rib vaulted ceiling replete with stained glass paintings on the windows.
-On the base of the rib vaulted pillars, there are statues of Hungarian rulers on gold pedestals.
+The Dome Hall is where you can find the Hungarian crown and royal symbols.
+Inside, the dome features a rib vaulted ceiling adorned with beautiful stained glass paintings on the windows.
+The pillars supporting the vault display statues of Hungarian rulers on golden pedestals.

 budapest parliament